 If so, you might prioritize the feature in your roadmap.

-These questions helped us focus on what mattered to our primary target (B2B SaaS), and improve their experiences and our revenue.
+In our case, these questions help us focus on what matters to our primary customer base (B2B SaaS companies).
+It allows us to improve their experiences, and grow revenue.

-Being proactive means you’re focused on what users truly need, and you investigate first instead of granting every wish.
-It means that you’ve organized your data so that you can draw insights to make valuable product decisions.
+Being proactive means you’re focused on what users truly need.
+You investigate first, instead of granting every wish.
+It means that you’ve organized your data.
+This way, you can draw insights to make valuable product decisions.

 Here’s how you can be proactive with feature voting:

-Regardless of your data collection tools (Trello, Intercom, Canny 🙂 ), you’ve gotta learn who is trying to do what and why before you can add something to your roadmap.
+Regardless of your data collection tools (Trello, Intercom, Canny 😉), context matters.
+It’s important to learn who is trying to do what and why before you can add something to your roadmap.